What is KMT Astrology?

 (Powers of creation p.15/Clark) Astrology through the ages.

 As fascinating as the history of Ancient Egypt is, it can all become meaningless piles of information if there is no order, structure or use of the information.
-The information strewn across my floor and the need to put this information in some order in my own mind at least: As well as to enable me to create an appropriate card.
 A light bulb moment came following my design of a birthday card for a dear friend who I thought would appreciate some information on the Egyptian/Kemetic deity that governed her particular birth sign.
-Early research uncovered many discrepancies that led to further research, and then led to piles of I would now like to share with you, some of the fascinating information that I uncovered in my search for the most ancient astrological beliefs.
+Early research uncovered many discrepancies that led to further research, and then led to piles of information I would now like to share with you, some of the fascinating information that I uncovered in my search for the most ancient astrological beliefs.

 the arched body of Nut, the sky-goddess depicted on the lid of coffins.
 The calendars consisted of 36 columns, listing 36 groups of stars referred to as 'decans' into which the night sky was divided.
 Each decan rose above the horizon at dawn for a period of ten days every year.
 Their weeks were said to be10 days long, and their months 30 days each (this is based on the 'original' stellar calendar).